Advertisement

 Pain-relieving medication spread out on a calendar.

-However, while these symptoms are common, they are not required for a clinical diagnosis of migraines.
+While these symptoms are common, they are not required for a clinical diagnosis of migraines.
 Migraines can cause a wide spectrum of symptoms.
-It is even possible to have a migraine attack called a silent migraine or ocular migraine, where a person does not experience a headache (but does experience other migraine symptoms).
+It is even possible to have a migraine attack called an ocular migraine or silent migraine, in which a person does not have a headache but does experience other migraine symptoms.

-People who experience migraines should see a healthcare provider who can evaluate symptoms and oversee treatment.
+People with migraines should see a healthcare provider who can evaluate symptoms and oversee treatment.
 A treatment plan for migraines will depend on a number of factors, including the number of headache days a person is experiencing each month.

 Depending on the number of headache days per month, migraines may be classified as either episodic or chronic.